-{where} \be \rho_0(y)=\int_0^y\frac{\psi^{\frac{1}{2}\left(\Delta+a_1(d-1)\right)}}{\sqrt{{y_b}^{a_1(d-1)}-\psi^{a_1(d-1)}}\sqrt{h(\psi)}} \,d\psi \, , \ee
+{where} \be \rho_0(y)=\int_0^y\frac{\psi^{\frac{1}{2}\left(\Delta+a_1(d-1)\right)}}{\sqrt{{y_b}^{a_1(d-1)}-\psi^{a_1(d-1)}}\sqrt{h(\psi)}} \,d\psi \, . \ee

-To find the relation between $\epsilon$ and $R$, the existence of the matching regimes to do the matching of above two solutions is crucial \cite{RG}.
-We extend the solution (\ref{y1_text}) ( near horizon) to the region of relatively large $\rho$ but still satisfying $\rho\ll R-O(R^0)$, and then the solution (\ref{rho0_text}) (near boundary) to the region with $\epsilon \ll 1-y/y_h \ll 1$ but still satisfying $ R-\rho \ll O(R^1)$.
-We find that with such extensions both solutions (\ref{yBH}) and (\ref{y_BH}) have the similar structure $(R-\rho) \propto -\ln(y_h-y) $ in the matching region where the relation of $\epsilon$ and $R$ can be read off by comparing their leading order behaviour given by} \be \epsilon \simeq e^{-2 \gamma R} \ee with $-2\gamma^2 \equiv \frac{h'(y_h)}{y_h^{\Delta+1}}\frac{a_1}{2}(d-1)$.
-Apparently, the large $R$ limit drives the value of $\epsilon$ to a small value.
-The nonzero $\Delta$ does not change the relation (\ref{epsilon_R}) found in AdS spacetime in \cite{Liu-s}.
+To find the relation between $\epsilon$ and $R$, the existence of a matching region for the above two solutions is crucial \cite{RG}.
+We extend the solution (\ref{y1_text}) (near the horizon) to the region of relatively large $\rho$ where $\rho\ll R-O(R^0)$ is still satisfied, and then extend the solution (\ref{rho0_text}) (near the boundary) to the region of $\epsilon \ll 1-y/y_h \ll 1$ where $ R-\rho \ll O(R^1)$ is still valid for being consistent with (\ref{y_BH}).
+We find that with such extensions, both solutions (\ref{yBH}) and (\ref{y_BH}) have the similar structure $(R-\rho) \propto -\ln(y_h-y) $ in the matching region where the relation of $\epsilon$ and $R$ can be read off by comparing their leading order behaviour given by} \be \epsilon \simeq e^{-2 \gamma R} \ee with $-2\gamma^2 \equiv \frac{h'(y_h)}{y_h^{\Delta+1}}\frac{a_1}{2}(d-1)$.
+Apparently, the large $R$ limit drives $\epsilon$ to a small value.
+The nonzero $\Delta$ contributes to the value of $\gamma$ in (\ref{epsilon_R}), which is different from the one in AdS spacetime \cite{Liu-s}.